Web and Digital

 The goal of content strategy is to figure out what you want to say in the simplest possible way.
 Don’t overcomplicate the process – your main goal for the site should be obvious and easy to understand.
 The top-level questions you should ask yourself before beginning any page are:

-- What is the point of this site/page?
+- What is the purpose and goal of this site/page?

 - Whom do you want to visit it?